-Agent vs. Insurance Firm
+Agent vs. Firm

 Where to Buy Your Insurance

-- Direct from the insurance company online, by phone, or through a “captive agent.”
-Captive agents represent one insurance company.
-When you work with a captive agent, you will only receive advice and product offerings for the company that the agent represents.
-If you know that’s the company you want to deal with, then they will probably be the best person to review all the options with, but they will not be able to compare various insurance products.
+"Captive agents" are salespeople who represent only one insurance company.
+When you work with a captive agent, you will only receive advice and product offerings for the company the agent works for.
+If you know that’s the company you want to deal with, then they will be a good person to discuss all the options with, Note, though, that they will not be able to help you compare products from other sources.